IBM/model-evaluation-workbench/README.md

 - Follow the instructions from the given [link](https://console.bluemix.net/docs/services/natural-language-classifier/getting-started.html#natural-language-classifier) to create and train the NLC models.
 - While you are training the first model, Use `NLC_TrainngDataset1.csv` file from `../src/main/data/NLC_TrainngDataset1.csv`.
 - While you are training the second model, Use `NLC_TrainngDataset2.csv` file from `../src/main/data/NLC_TrainngDataset2.csv`.
-- Copy username, password, and classifier_id/model_id and save it as a text file.
+- Copy API Key, Url and classifier_id/model_id and save it in a text file.
 These credentials are required in later steps.

 Now, we have created and trained two models in one NLC service instance.